piyushpatel2005/go-exploration/notes/pointers/index.md

 ## Argument - Pass by Value

 Now that we are aware of pointers, we can understand argument passing by value.
 In this case, the parameters are copied into another local variable and different location of the memory.
 That copy is accessible only within the scope of the function and when we modify that variable, it will modify only the copy and will not change the original variable we passed when calling the function.
+Go by default uses pass by value for both primitive types as well as structs.
+You still have the option of passing by reference by using pointers.

 **Example:**